 through this module.

-The 'TrOn Notebook' facility can be accessed throughout the
+The 'TrOn Notebook' facility can be accessed

-one single document.
+notes as one single document.

-If you would prefer to make your notes in a separate document
+If you would prefer to make your notes in a

-learning notes document for this module
+the learning notes document for this module